 Spring is here and it’s the perfect time of year to get your lawn in tip-top shape.
-Many of you have some extra time at home right now that you can take advantage of and finally give your lawn some much needed love and attention after the long winter.
+After the long winter it is finally time to give your lawn some much needed love and attention.
 These tips will not only leave your lawn looking better than ever but they will also set you up for success for the rest of the year.
 Putting in the time and effort now will save you hours down the line, especially when it comes to battling pesky weeds or starting up the lawn mower after months of it sitting idle.

 So here they are, 8 of the best lawn care tips for spring: